Inflatable: Examples

 Inflatables came very much into the public eye as architectural and domestic objects when synthetic materials became commonplace.
 Iconic structures like the US Pavilion at the 1970 Osaka Expo by Davis and Brody and Victor Lundy's travelling pavilion for the Atomic Energy Commission popularized the idea that inflatables can be a way to build large structures with very extended interior spans without pillars.
 These great hopes for inflatable structures would later be dashed by the many practical difficulties faced by inflatable buildings, such as climatization, safety, sensitivity to wind and fireproofing that, currently, restrict their use to very specific circumstances.

-The DVD Ant Farm has directions for making your own inflatables, using plastic bags and an iron.
-The low technological barrier to building inflatables is further lowered by DIY instruction sets like the Inflatocookbook.

 A patent was granted in Australia in 2001 for a "Manually portable and inflatable automobile" (Australian Patent Number 2001100029), however no known practical form of this type of inflatable has yet been commercialised.

 Large scale low-pressure inflatables are often seen at festivals as decorations or inflatable games.
 These are made out of rip stop nylon and have a constant flow of air from a blower inflating them.

 In some cases, an inflatable roof is added to an otherwise traditional structure: the biggest example in the world was the BC Place Stadium in Vancouver, British Columbia.
-Another example can be found in the Roman amphitheater of Nîmes.

-Many companies use inflatables in the shape of their product or service; they do this because no permission is needed to display them from a local council or authority and they are easily moved from place to place.

 Inflatables have been used prominently in works of art by artists such as Paul Chan (artist), Martin Creed, John Jasperse, Jeff Koons, and Andy Warhol.